-If you will be receiving the TN DEG and the FHU DE Scholarship, you are not required to submit any payments prior to the grant deadline.
+If you will be receiving the TN DEG, you are not required to submit any payments prior to the grant deadline.
 The Dual Enrollment office, along with the Financial Aid office, will certify your courses and process your grant funds.
-If you are not eligible for the TN DEG or the FHU DE Scholarship, billing statements will be mailed approximately the first week of October in the fall and the first week of March in the spring.
+If you are not eligible for the TN DEG, billing statements will be mailed approximately the first week of October in the fall and the first week of March in the spring.
 You can always check your myFHU account and pay your bill online or through the mail.
-All outstanding balances must be paid by the end of the semester.
-For more information about making tuition or bookstore payments, please go to FHU - Paying Your Account.